codelabspro/engine-guides/Twitterus/Layout.md

 We will now complete the functions we showed earlier such that the layout is set for our application.

     function makeHeader(node) {
-        // the header will be positioned by default
+        // The header will be positioned by default
         // along the top of its parent.
         // It will be the complete width of its parent
-        // and 100 pixels tall.
+        // and 100 pixels tall
         node.addChild()
             .setSizeMode('default', 'absolute')
             .setAbsoluteSize(null, 100)